 Room and Board Arrangements:

 Participants may enroll either for academic course credit or for an archaeological fieldwork certificate (D.E.P.A.S. of Mycenae).
-8 ECTS (equivalent to 3 or 4 US credits) credits offered by University of Peloponnese.
+8 ECTS (equivalent to 3 or 4 US credits) credits offered by University of Peloponnese (for the fieldwork season).
 Tuition is $4,950 Included in comprehensive fee: tuition fee, academic accreditation and transcript, full room, partial board, all local transportation, group excursions, museum/site entrance fees Not included in comprehensive fee: international flight to/from Greece and incidental expenses.

 The AIA is North America's largest and oldest nonprofit organization dedicated to archaeology.
 The Institute advances awareness, education, fieldwork, preservation, publication, and research of archaeological sites and cultural heritage throughout the world.
 Your contribution makes a difference.